R2W3/crypto-starter-react/README.md

 A DApp to showcase my developer skills on the Ethereum blockchain ecosystem.
 A redesign of the crowdfunding platform 'Kickstarter' on the Rinkeby test network.
 The DApp has the features of creating a campaign where people can then fund this campaign with ETH.
 The campaign is completely controlled with a smart contract and the creator can only receive funds after contributors have approved a request.

+## Demo
+A quick video of me demonstrating the functionality of the [CryptoStarter](https://youtu.be/uegTqVCsoP4) DApp.

 ![CryptoStarter](/public/crypto_starter.png 'CryptoStarter')

 ## Installation